Intermediate Literary/Classical Chinese

 Will there be other students at my level?
 Can we collaborate with other students or form study groups?

 And sure, working together is no problem!
-We'll have a private online community where you can work together, ask questions, share notes, etc.
+You'll get access to a private online community where you can work together, ask questions, share notes, etc.

 I don't know Mandarin, but I know Japanese/Korean/Cantonese.
 Can I join?